Character encodings in HTML: Specifying the document's character encoding

 With this second approach, because the character encoding cannot be known until the declaration is parsed, there is a problem knowing which character encoding is used in the document up to and including the declaration itself.
 If the character encoding is an ASCII extension then the content up to and including the declaration itself should be pure ASCII and this will work correctly.
 For character encodings that are not ASCII extensions (i.e. not a superset of ASCII), such as UTF-16BE and UTF-16LE, a processor of HTML, such as a web browser, should be able to parse the declaration in some cases through the use of heuristics.

+Although HTML written to the current Living Standard is required to be UTF-8, an encoding declaration, in any of the above forms, is nonetheless required.
+It must be a case-insensitive match for the string "utf-8" and the document must, in fact, be in UTF-8.

 Encoding detection algorithm

-As of HTML5 the recommended charset is UTF-8.
 An "encoding sniffing algorithm" is defined in the specification to determine the character encoding of the document based on multiple sources of input, including: